The Dread Lions of Rufiji

 SERENGETI

-… is a 7-book adventure series anchored in Tanzania, East Africa.
+…is an adventure series anchored in East Africa.

-Based at a film camp in the Serengeti, four film trainees find themselves crossing swords with ivory smugglers, tracking down gold bullion hunters, infiltrating the live-wildlife trade, fighting off man-eater attacks, and more.
+Based at a film camp in the Serengeti, four film trainees become entangled with ivory smugglers, gold bullion hunters, the live-wildlife trade, man-eater attacks, and more.
+Their attempts to overcome, thwart, expose, and survive, put them firmly in the crosshairs of the most dangerous organisation on the continent.

-These escapades take them from the interior of the Congo Rainforest to the Highlands of the Ethiopian Plateau, from the snow of Kilimanjaro to the scorched earth of the Danakil Desert and beyond.
+These adventures take them from the interior of the Congo Rainforest to the Highlands of the Ethiopian Plateau, from the snow of Kilimanjaro to the scorched earth of the Danakil Desert, and out across the Indian Ocean to the Bay of Bengal and beyond.

-Their courage, wits, endurance and mettle will be tested to limits few adults will ever experience.
+Their courage, wits, endurance and mettle will be tested to limits few adults ever experience.

 CHARLES CHALLIS